 Step 1: A deceased person’s body is identified and their family signs off on their cremation

 At the very start of the cremation process, a deceased person’s body will be properly identified.
-Every Nashua, NH cremation provider takes a slightly different approach to identifying people, but it’s very important for them to double- and triple-check to make sure that the right person is scheduled to be cremated.
+Every Nashua, NH cremation provider takes a slightly different approach to identify people, but it’s essential for them to double- and triple-check to make sure that the right person is scheduled to be cremated.
 Once a person has been positively identified, it’s also important for a cremation provider to reach out to their family to obtain authorization for their cremation to be carried out.
 Nothing else can be done before this authorization is given.

 Step 2: The person’s body is prepared for cremation and put into a cremation container

 Once a person’s body is identified and their family signs off on their cremation, a cremation provider will begin to prepare the body for cremation.
 To do this, they’ll need to remove any metal from the person’s body.
-They’ll also have to remove any jewelry that the person might be wearing.
-They’ll then put the person into whichever clothing their family picked out for them and put their body into a combustible cremation container that will be used during the cremation.
+They’ll also have to remove any jewelry the person might be wearing.
+They’ll then put the person into whichever clothing their family picked out for them and put their body into a combustible cremation container used during the cremation.

 Step 4: The person’s body is cremated

 When a person’s body is inside a cremation chamber, a cremation provider can officially start their cremation.
 They’ll turn up the heat in the cremation chamber and let a person’s body sit in it for somewhere between one and three hours in most cases.
-The exact amount of time that a cremation takes will depend on everything from the size of a person to the temperature that is used in a cremation chamber.
+The exact amount of time that cremation takes will depend on everything from the size of a person to the temperature that is used in a cremation chamber.
 But generally speaking, it shouldn’t take more than a few hours for a cremation to play out.